OG&E’s Dirty and Costly Plan for Our Future

 Oklahoma Gas and Electric, the state’s largest electric utility, has filed a proposal with the Oklahoma Corporation Commission that will significantly raise utility rates in Oklahoma and make OG&E a lot of money in the process if approved.
-OG&E claims its plan is the lowest cost option to comply with Clean Air Act provisions -- namely regional haze and mercury and air toxics standards -- but the company’s own analysis shows it’s not.
+OG&E claims its plan is the lowest cost option to comply with Clean Air Act provisions -- namely regional haze and mercury and air toxics standards -- but even the company’s own analysis shows it’s not.

 OG&E is pushing for state approval to retrofit its old Sooner coal-fired power plant at a cost of over half a billion dollars to Oklahoma families and businesses.
-If approved, it would result in the largest rate hike in Oklahoma history -- raising customers’ bills by 15 to 20 percent.
-But the company’s own data show that other options are available that would cost less.

 Watch the video below to hear more about moving Oklahoma beyond coal